oddbird/oddleventy/content/blog/2023/web-platform-tests-polyfills.md

   The main file called by the GH Actions workflow.
 Takes care of most things from gathering the WPT list to generating the report.
 - [`tests/runner.html`](https://github.com/oddbird/css-anchor-positioning/blob/63486097aeb4d2cda5bff03a4f7bef26bef8d1ba/tests/runner.html):
-  Acts as the entrypoint for browsers to load WPT and packages the results for storage and reporting.
+  Acts as the entrypoint for browsers to load tests and packages the results for storage and reporting.
 - [`tests/report.liquid`](https://github.com/oddbird/css-anchor-positioning/blob/63486097aeb4d2cda5bff03a4f7bef26bef8d1ba/tests/report.liquid):
   HTML template for the report.
 The LiquidJS template language makes it easy to